Chicuelo (bullfighter): Later career

 After four years away from the bullrings, Chicuelo reappeared in 1948.
 In hometown Seville on 15 August, he earned a lap round the ring after a fight with bulls from the Villamarta ranch, and also stood as "godfather" as the Portuguese novillero Manolo Dos Santos took his alternativa.
 The third bullfighter on the bill that afternoon was Manuel Álvarez "El Andaluz".

 After one unremarkable corrida in his hometown in 1949, and none at all in 1950, Chicuelo fought at three corridas in 1951.
-The one in Barcelona on 29 July is the one that truly stands out, and for more than one reason.
+The most notable is 29 July.
 The bulls were laid on by the Alipio Pérez Tabernero ranch, and Chicuelo's fellow bullfighters that afternoon were the Mexican Carlos Arruza and fellow Sevillian Manolo González.
 Chicuelo was awarded a lap round the ring and two ears from the bull Canastillo ("Little Basket").
-What was truly remarkable, though, was the announcement of Chicuelo's retirement before the corrida had even begun.
-Of course, Chicuelo himself had expressed no such idea, and it was a bit of a mystery where the notion had come from.
-He was not planning to retire yet.
-However, he soon would.
+Prior to the corrida, Chicuelo's retirement had been announced, though not by Chicuelo.
+Who had announced the retirement was unclear, and Chicuelo did not endorse it.

 In Utrera on 1 November 1951, Chicuelo appeared to grant Juan Doblado and Juan Pareja Obregón their alternativas, but he did not fight any bulls himself.

 Chicuelo's last professional appearance in public was in his hometown on 30 September 1952.
 It was a homage to Rafael "El Gallo".
 The Pinohermoso, Escobar, J. Cossío, Osborne, Esteban González, Juan Cobaleda, Concha y Sierra, Graciliano P. T., and Montalvo ranches each contributed one bull for the festivities, and the bullfighters were Ángel Peralta (rejoneador), Joaquín Pareja Obregón (rejoneador), Manuel Jiménez Chicuelo, Domingo Ortega, Rafael "Gallito", Manolo Dos Santos, Juan Silveti, César Girón, and Curro Galisteo.